Go creates static binaries by default unless you use cgo to call C code, in

 (this requires root on most platforms):

-The “No such file or directory” error is a bit obscure, but it means that the
+The “No such file or directory” error is a bit strange, but it means that the

 dynamic linker (